Piada Chicken Tenders

 4. Put the coated chicken tender on the wire rack.
 Repeat with the remaining chicken.

 5. Allow the chicken to rest for at least five minutes before frying.
-At this point, you can cover the tray with plastic wrap and place it in the fridge for up to a day if you want to prep the chicken in advance.
+If you want to prepare the chicken in advance, you can cover the tray with plastic wrap and place it in the fridge for up to a day.

 Making copycat Piada chicken tenders.